 Let The Audience Be The Hero

 Kids may not seem like the authority on housing law, but it turns out they are superb spokespeople.
 The Santa Monica City Attorney’s Office ran an art for contest for children to help get out the message around Fair Housing Regulations.
 This video features a winning entry from a seventh grader, Peter Riedle.
 It explains what tenants can expect from landlords and property management companies under California’s Fair Housing Regulations.

 Though not a nonprofit organization, the Attorney’s office did make this video to raise awareness.
 At IdeaRocket we were happy to step in and bring Peter’s art to animated life.
 You can read more about our work on this project here.

 World Health Organization

 This video from the World Health Organization introduces viewers to the Nursing and Midwifery Global Community of Practice.
 Using animated characters and soft music, the video encourages people to join the community.
 Along the way, it shares details about the community’s mission and outcomes.

 Drug Policy Alliance: “The War On Drugs Is An Epic Fail”

-Animated explainer videos bring your cause to life with a blend of imagery and narrative that can be both educational and imaginative.
-Explainer videos can distill complex issues and give audiences a chance to connect with a cause.
-Your video doesn’t have to be too long, or overly produced to make a difference, either.
-All you need is a mission, and a story to tell.
+Nonprofit explainer videos bring your cause to life with a blend of imagery and narrative.
+Explainer videos can distill complex issues and give target audiences a chance to connect with a cause.
+If you need help creating video content for your nonprofit, reach out to IdeaRocket.
+We make videos in techniques such as 2d and 3d animation, mixed media, whiteboard, motion graphics and live action.
+All you need is a mission and a story to tell.